-- To control what suggestions are shown when you type into the address bar, see Address bar autocomplete in Firefox and Search suggestions in Firefox.
+- To control what suggestions are shown when you type into the address bar, see Address bar autocomplete suggestions in Firefox and Search suggestions in Firefox.

 Table of Contents

-Clearing a single item from the address bar history
+Clear a single item from the address bar history

-Clearing all items for a single site
+Clear all items for a single site